alexandreleroux/Seaboard/software/Animoog.md

 [source](http://forum.moogmusic.com/viewtopic.php?f=13&t=24292&p=160898#p160898):
   There have been no changes, polyphonic legato MIDI messages are handled the same in Animoog and Model 15 and they're compatible, they can control each-other.
 Both Animoog and Model 15 support incoming MPE messages, so they're great synths for per-note control.
 We're waiting for the MPE spec to be finalized to evaluate if we can add output MPE support.

+## Presets

+Animoog presets usually won't work well with the Seaboard.

+ADD GEERT & STEFFEN'S STUFF HERE.
+Plus link to the Song-haven presets and explanation.

 ## Multiple input MIDI sources